Venezuelan troupial

-The Venezuelan troupial (Icterus icterus) is the national bird of Venezuela.
+The Venezuelan troupial, known in Venezuela as the Turpial (Icterus icterus), is the national bird of Venezuela.
 It is found in Colombia, Venezuela, and the Caribbean islands of Aruba, Curaçao, Bonaire, Trinidad, and Puerto Rico.
-Together with the orange-backed troupial and Campo troupial, it was previously part of a superspecies simply named the troupial that was split.
+Together with the orange-backed troupial and campo troupial, it was previously part of a superspecies simply named the troupial that was split.

 Name

-The term troupial is from French troupiale, from troupe (“troop”), so named because they live in flocks.
-The Latin name icterus is from Greek ἴκτερος (íkteros, “jaundice”); the icterus was a bird the sight of which was believed to cure jaundice, perhaps the Eurasian golden oriole.
+The term troupial is from French troupiale, from troupe ("troop"), so named because they live in flocks.
+The Latin name icterus is from Greek ἴκτερος (íkteros, "jaundice"); the icterus was a bird the sight of which was believed to cure jaundice, perhaps the Eurasian golden oriole.
 It also had the more general meaning "yellow bird", which is why the name was later given to this South American bird.

 Description

 Venezuelan troupials are fairly large in size, with a long tail and a bulky bill.
 It has a black head and upper breast.
 The feathers on the front of the neck and upper breast stick outward, making an uneven boundary between the black and the orange of the bird's lower breast and underside.
 The rest of the orange color is found on the upper and lower back, separated by the black shoulders.
 The wings are mostly black except for a white streak that runs the length of the wing when in a closed position.
 The eyes are yellow, and surrounding each one, there is a patch of bright, blue, naked skin.